 Singer Bob Luna, performing here with The Richard Brown Orchestra quartet at Neiman Marcus, is on schedule for the first Supper Club evening at The Annie.
 (Photo by Johnny Than)

 Monica & Ben Berg share a moment at The Annie Café & Bar re-imagining of Café Annie opening in 2019.
 (Photo by Jacob Powers)

 Musician and musical entertainment maestro Richard Brown is responsible for Supper Club entertainment.
 (Courtesy photo)

-The three amigos of The Annie Café & Bar — Sam Governale, Chef Robert Del Grande, Ben Berg — celebrating at the opening.
+The three amigos of Turner's and The Annie Café & Bar — Sam Governale, Chef Robert Del Grande, Ben Berg — celebrating at the opening.
 (Photo by Jacob Power)

 The Annie Café & Bar executive chef Robert del Grande teams with hospitality impresario Ben Berg for menus at the Supper Club.

 Love, love, love Ben Berg’s new hospitality adventure — Supper Club at The Annie, to be played out on select Sunday nights combining dining, dancing and musical entertainment.
 Think The Carlyle, The Shamrock and Paris’ Club Saint-Germain.

 “My goal is to always create new and unique dining experiences for our guests, so I am really excited to offer this supper club series,” Berg said on Thursday.
 “I think Houstonians of all ages will appreciate this modernized and elevated version of the classic dinner and a show.”

 While configuration of what promises to be a swinging scene within The Annie isn’t complete, the initial programming is.
 The series launches Sunday, February 16, with a “Love Songs” theme, in a nod to that date’s proximity to Valentine’s Day.